Therapy (Fitzek novel): Origin of the novel

-According to his own statements, Fitzek got the idea for the plot of his novel while staying in the waiting room of a doctor's office His girlfriend did not appear from the consulting room even after half an hour and Fitzek asked himself the question what would happen if she did not appear at all and the doctor, as well as the consulting room assistants and the other patients claimed that she had not been here at all.
+According to his own statements, Fitzek got the idea for the plot of his novel while staying in the waiting room of a doctor's office.
+His girlfriend did not appear from the consulting room, even after half an hour, and Fitzek asked himself the question what would happen if she did not appear at all and the doctor, as well as the consulting room assistants and the other patients, claimed that she had not been here at all?
 After one year of brainstorming, this core question became the exposé for the story.
-The characters of his stories have a defined psyche, origin and past from the outset, but not yet a finished biography, which only takes shape as the story progresses.
+The characters of his stories have a defined psyche, origin, and past from the outset, but not yet a finished biography, which only takes shape as the story progresses.
 The first draft was edited seven times before it was sent to the editorial office.

+It is reminiscent of the urban legend the Vanishing Hotel Room (also known as The Vanishing Lady) in which a daughter leaves her mother alone in a hotel room after her mother falls ill during an international exposition in Paris, and when the daughter returns, her mother is gone and the hotel staff claim to have no knowledge of the missing woman.

 Editions

 Sebastian Fitzek: Therapy.
 Atlantic Books, London 2014, ISBN 978-0857897077.